-(Reference) Outline of Purchase, etc.
+(Reference) Outline of Tender Offer, etc.

-For an outline of the Tender Offer, please refer to "Notice Regarding the Planned Commencement of Tender Offer for the Shares of Topcon Corporation (Securities Code: 7732) by TK Co., Ltd. as part of the MBO Implementation and Capital Participation by KKR and JICC" issued today by the Tender Offeror
+For an outline of the Tender Offer, please refer to "Notice Regarding the Commencement of Tender Offer for the Shares of Topcon Corporation (Securities Code: 7732) by TK Co., Ltd. as part of MBO Implementation" issued today by the Tender Offeror